-From an early age, Rossi learned how to defend himself in precarious situations that would come in handy when he transitioned to the pro game.
+From an early age, Rossi learned how to defend himself in precarious situations, which came in handy when transitioning to the pro game.

-He did have several mixed matches against boxers during this time, and much later in 1969, when already a star in the Tennessee territory, he issued a challenge to Cassius Clay (Muhammad Ali), but the match never materialized.
-Rossi proclaimed, “I’ll take him on any way he wants to fight.
-He wouldn’t have a chance against me.”
+He did have several mixed matches against boxers during this time.
+Much later, in 1969, when already a star in the Tennessee territory, he issued a challenge to Cassius Clay (Muhammad Ali), but the match never materialized.
+Rossi proclaimed, "I’ll take him on any way he wants to fight.
+He wouldn’t have a chance against me."

 Years later, Ali fought Antonio Inoki in 1976 in an infamous match remembered but for all the wrong reasons.
 You can learn more about that here.

 When about 20 years old, Len Rossi pursued a career in wrestling.
 Looking back at this time of his career, he remembered one shocking instance when wrestling at the Utica Theater, where he quickly realized that he still had much to learn!